xypan1232/IPMiner/README.md

 where RPI488 is lncRNA-protein interaction dataset, and IPMiner will do 5-fold cross-validation for it. you can also choose other datasets, such as RPI1807, RPI369,, RPI13254 and NPInter. <br>

 python IPMiner.py -r=RNA_fasta_file -p=protein_fasta_file   <br>
-it will predict pairwise interaction score for RNAs and protiens in input file.
+it will predict pairwise interaction score for RNAs and protiens in input fasta file.

 <b> Reference </b> <br>
 Xiaoyong Pan, Yong-Xian Fan, Junchi Yan and Hong-Bin Shen. <a href=https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-016-2931-8> IPMiner: hidden ncRNA-protein interaction sequential pattern mining with stacked autoencoder for accurate computational prediction</a>.
 BMC Genomics.
 2016, 17:582 DOI: 10.1186/s12864-016-2931-8.